deepsense-ai/seahorse/docs/doperations/save_data_frame.rst

      - Description
    * - 0
      - DataFrame
-     - DataFrame to write in the DeepSense.io storage.
+     - DataFrame to save in the DeepSense.io storage.

 ------
 Output